Healthy Homes Assessment Kingsley-Chatham

 What We Do

-As building inspectors we deal with all the elements of specialist house inspects.
-We’re there to ensure you make the right decision when buying your next home.
+As building inspectors we deal with all the aspects involved in specialist house Inspections.
+We’re there to ensure that you make the correct choice when it comes to purchasing your next property.

-We take your investment seriously We will conduct detailed examinations to ensure that you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun aspects of buying or owning the house.
+We value your money We conduct detailed examinations to ensure that you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the fun parts of buying or owning the house.

-We offer a wide range of services to make sure that you are completely informed of the condition of any property that you might be thinking of buying or selling as well as additional services.
+We specialise in a variety of solutions to make sure you are completely informed of the condition of any property you might be looking to purchase or sell in addition to other solutions.

-Our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in your report, you are able to actually see any issues that could be identified.
-With our comprehensive report, it is no wonder that we get so many clients recommending our service to family and friends.
+Our systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into the report, you can actually see any issues identified.
+Thanks to our comprehensive report, it’s no wonder that we have so many customers who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports